Java-9000/Java-1000/com/soft9000/M1000/A00400/MISSION.md

 (1) Create a private, static function.
 * Function to combine string parameters together.
 * Inputs: String[], StringBuilder
+* Process: Add spaces between strings.
+* Process: Add a newline at the end of the string.
 * Output: void

 (2) Create a `main`
+* Check for valid parameters.
 * Pass command-line parameters to the private function, above.
 * Dsplay the results.